gentoo/kde/README.md

 - https://github.com/gentoo/kde
 - https://gitweb.gentoo.org/proj/kde.git

-If you have questions, you can find us on IRC in #gentoo-kde on Freenode or at [kde@gentoo.org](mailto:kde@gentoo.org).
+If you have questions, you can find us on IRC in #gentoo-kde on Libera.chat or at [kde@gentoo.org](mailto:kde@gentoo.org).

 Bugs should be reported at https://bugs.gentoo.org.
 Be sure to include